Graced Through the Years

 As the needs of the late 20th century changed, so did the ministries of the Sisters of St. Joseph.
 In the first decades of the 21st century, the Sisters of St. Joseph of Concordia are drawn to missions of mercy, social justice and human rights, working for change in the world wherever cries for love, help and mercy may beckon.

 One of our responses to the many changes in our world has been the Agrégée movement, which created a new form of membership in 2006.
 Many mature, single Catholic women have felt called to this new form of religious life and have joined our congregation as Agrégée Sisters.
-For more about the movement and the women who have felt called to it, CLICK HERE.
+For more about all of our vowed sisters, both canonical and agrégée, CLICK HERE.

 Working alongside us in these ministries are a multitude of volunteers and CSJ Associates, Christian men and women who share our call to serve those who need us most.
 To learn more about CSJ Associate membership, CLICK HERE.